KeyValueSoftwareSystems/juno/README.md

 # Why
 JWTs have a signature which can be verified server-side, rending forging impractical.
 However, a JWT has the signature verification algorithm specified in itself, in the header section.
-A vulnerable server tends to accept 'none' as a valid option and hence bypass signature verification.
+A vulnerable server tends to accept ```none``` as a valid option and hence bypass signature verification.

 # How
 1. Obtain a certain JWT